A article I wrote a few months ago show how to write data to a hard drive, USB memory, or a memory card whose volume is formatted in the NTFS.

 LABEL = NUME_HARD none ntfs rw, auto, nobrowse

-Replace "NUME_HARD" to name a spokesperson NTFS drive connected to Mac OS X, and then Ctrl + X and press "Y" to save changes in "fstab".
+Replace “HARD_NAME” with the name in a word of the NTFS drive connected to Mac OS X, then Ctrl+ X and press "Y" to save the changes to "fstab".

 After this step, disconnect and reconnect the external hard disk NTFS.
 Normally it should appear in / Volumes.
 Open the Finder, go to the menu at the top to Go> Go to Folder and type in / Volumes.
 Access NTFS drive and check that you can copy files from Mac OS X hard drive NTFS.